-To encourage adequate time is spent handwashing, encourage your child to sing a short song like Row, Row, Row Your Boat or Twinkle, Twinkle Little Star.
+To encourage adequate time is spent handwashing, encourage your child to count to 20 or sing a short song like Twinkle, Twinkle Little Star.

-Please also be sure your children wash their hands before and after entering the classroom.

-Emergency preparedness
+Emergency Preparedness

 We have the basic supplies to hold us for three days stored in our outdoor shed if we are in an emergency situation that prevents us from leaving the school area.
 We are asking that you supply your children with a gallon-size baggie full of nutritious, nonperishable foods by the first day of school.
 At the end of the school year, we will return these bags to you.

 Immunizations

-The state requires that a child's immunizations be up to date and on file within 30 days of school entry.

-School Medical Record

-Each family is required to fill out a school medical record that gives a medical history of their child and current information concerning his health.
+Oregon State Law requires that no child may be permitted to be enrolled in or to attend school without a certificate of immunization for each disease or other acceptable evidence of required immunization or immunity against each disease.
+All children must present an immunization record, unless the child is exempted and documentation is submitted.

 Medical Emergencies

 Safety is stressed in the classroom, and on the playground.
 If a child has a minor injury or becomes ill at school, she will be cared for temporarily by the staff until the parent arrives.
-It is important that we have a CURRENT record of home, work, and cell phone numbers for both parents and that the Emergency Information Form has phone numbers of available relatives, friends or neighbors in the event that the parents can not be contacted.
+It is important that we have a CURRENT record of home, work, and cell phone numbers for both parents and that the Emergency Contacts and Health Form has phone numbers of available relatives, friends or neighbors in the event that the parents can not be contacted.

-Life threatening medical emergencies can be treated at Good Samaritan Hospital without parental consent according to Oregon Law.
-Any other necessary medical attention, in the emergency room, must have permission from the parent.
+All teachers and support staff have been trained in CPR and First Aid.
+A first-aid kit is kept in the classroom and office, out of reach of the children.
+Parent are notified immediately, by telephone, of emergencies.
+In the event a parent cannot be reached, the emergency contact person(s) will be called.

+In serious emergency situations, where medical attention is required, we will call 911 to have the child transported to the nearest hospital via ambulance.
+If a parent is unavailable, a teacher or other staff member will accompany the child in the ambulance.
+The parent(s) will be responsible for payment of any medical and/or ambulance expenses incurred as a result of the emergency.

 Emergency Information Forms

-Each family needs to fill out an Emergency Information Form and return it to the school as soon as possible.
-This form provides us with important emergency information.
-We will need two local phone numbers and one out-of-state.
+Each family needs to submit an Emergency Contacts and Health Form through Transparent Classroom (TC) before your child can attend school.
+This form provides us with important emergency and health information.
+We will need two local phone numbers and one outof-state.
 The two local contacts should be able to pick up your child within 30 minutes if we cannot reach you.
-If they have cell phones, please include these numbers also.
-Please keep the information on this form current and notify us of any changes immediately.
+Please update the information on the form through TC to keep it current and notify us of changes immediately.

 Medication

 Medication may be given at school.
 Prescription items require instructions and the name of the physician.
 Both non-prescription and prescription items must be in the original container labeled with the child's name, dosage and time to be administered.
-The parent must sign a permission slip allowing us to administer any medication, including sunscreen.
-Our medical permission form is available on our website under FAQs & Forms.
+The parent must request and complete a form through TC allowing us to administer any medication, including sunscreen.

-Illness
+Illness\\

 Please report any communicable disease to the school as soon as possible after confirmation by your physician.
 There are times when a child should be kept at home for reasons of his health, as well as the health of the other children.
-If your child has any of the following symptoms, he must be kept at home.
+If your child has any of the following symptoms, they must be kept at home.

-Green mucous from the nose
+Green mucus from the nose

-Harsh cough
+Harsh cough China an ala

-Chills

-Fever

-Enlarged Glands

-Earache

-Diarrhea

-Skin rash
+Chills Skin rash

-Inflamed Eyes
+Fever Inflamed Eyes

-Sore throat
+Enlarged Glands Sore throat

-Persistent pain
+Earache Persistent pain

-Vomiting
+Diarrhea Vomiting

-REVIEW PARENT COVID-19 HANDBOOK FOR UPDATES
+\REVIEW PARENT COVID-19 HANDBOOK FOR UPDATES\

+Guidance Policy